Sanchit170054/DataAnalytics-Loan_Approval_Prediction-/README.md

 iii.      <b>Data Cleaning:</b> Preprecessing of both dataset.

-              a)      <b> Missing Values:</b> Check where there are missing values and fix them appropriately.
+              a) Check where there are missing values and fix them appropriately.

  iv.    <b> Feature Selection:</b> Separate the independent and dependent variables using the slicing method.